Azure Kubernetes Service Installation

 As outlined in Step 2 below, Luna supports two Azure authentication techniques to provide access to an account with the permissions Luna needs to perform its AKS cluster scaling operations.

-If you want Luna to use managed identity authentication, you'll need to define a user-assigned managed identity and you'll need to give it the appropriate permissions.
+To use managed identity authentication, define a user-assigned managed identity and grant it the required permissions.
 At Luna deployment time, you'll provide that managed identity's name in an environment variable and its client id as a parameter.
 You can create a user-assigned managed identity as shown below:

 az identity create --name <user-assigned-identity-name> --resource-group <resource-group-name> --location <cluster-location> --subscription <subscription-id>